 Brake System Flush

-In a motor vehicle, an exhaust system is a piping used to guide exhaust fumes away from the engine - usually to the rear of the vehicle.
-A properly functioning exhaust system not only sounds better, it is better - for you, your car, and the environment.
-Kingwood Service Center has expert technicians to service your car's exhaust system.
+In motor vehicles, an exhaust system consists of piping designed to guide exhaust fumes from the engine to the vehicle's rear.
+A well-functioning exhaust system not only sounds better but also benefits you, your vehicle, and the environment.
+Kingwood Service Center in Kingwood has expert technicians ready to service your car's exhaust system.

 Suspension Questions and Answers

 What is included in a front-end alignment?Front-end alignment is a service performed on the front wheels.
 The process includes adjustments to the camber, toe and casters.
 Your 'thrust angle adjustment' may also need adjustments, to ensure that all four wheels are in alignment.

 How often should shocks be replaced?Experts recommend that shocks be replaced at 50,000-100,000 miles.
 If you are a more aggressive driver or frequently drive on rough roads, they will wear out faster.
 Shocks don't go out all at once, they deteriorate slowly over time.
 If you are noticing problems with handling, making smooth turns or ride smoothness have one of the professionals at Kingwood Service Center inspect your shocks.

 Are shocks difficult to replace?Shock absorber replacement is usually a straightforward job, taking less than an hour of labor, but they should be replaced by a professional.
 Some models require other components to be removed or replaced before working on the front shocks.
 Bring your car to Kingwood Service Center in Kingwood and we will help you determine what needs to be done and get you back on the road quickly.